Instructor: Teresa Oaxaca

 In this five day workshop Teresa will lecture and demonstrate her approach to painting the human portrait in oils.
 We will be painting an array of model, costume, makeup and still life.
 This will be the setup that students paint.
 Teresa’s approach utilizes classical methods of the nineteenth century blended with a modern understanding of color, brushwork and aesthetics.
 Emphasis will be placed upon constructing a proportionate head using anatomy, value and color.
 Drawing with be done with the brush.
 Materials and Methods will be discussed and used hands on.

 Participants have the option of working in their own chosen canvas sizes.
-For example; one sustained long pose or two, three or four 16×20 inch panels.
+For example; one sustained long pose or two, three or four 16×20 inch (40×50 cm) panels.
 We will have in class one long pose for 5 days.
 Teresa will be demonstrating on numerous days using the same canvas and creating layers and texture.
-It is recommend that you also build in a long pose into your workshop, and if you choose to do so than consider bringing a larger canvas of 34×24”.
-Approximate cm conversations are fine.
+It is recommend that you also build in a long pose into your workshop with a canvas size approximately 36×24 inches (90x60cm).
+Canvases and panels will be available for purchase from the school.

 On Wednesday evening, after class, we will visit the Gothenburg Museum of Art to see their collection which features many Scandinavian masters such as Anders Zorn and P.S.
 Krøyer.
 Travel to the museum and entrance are included in the course fee.

 Class hours: 9:00 – 16:00, Monday to Friday with a one hour lunch break.